 - $10,000 of property damage coverage per accident

 How long you need to have an SR-22 filing in place can vary, so we recommend confirming with the DMV.
 But in most cases, you'll need to have the SR-22 in place for at least three years in Florida before you can purchase a policy without one.

 When you purchase SR-22 insurance, there's a small filing fee the insurer will generally pass on to you.
-And, while the insurer will typically continue to file the SR-22 form on your behalf when you renew your policy, we recommend you confirm this, as the state is not required to notify you if a renewal date is approaching or the form hasn't been filed.
+While the insurer will typically continue to file the SR-22 form on your behalf when you renew your policy, we recommend you confirm this, as the state is not required to notify you if a renewal date is approaching or the form hasn't been filed.

-Note that if you move out of state during the period during that you're required to file an SR-22 in Florida, that requirement doesn't go away.
+Note that if you move out of state during the period that you're required to file an SR-22 in Florida, that requirement doesn't go away.
 You'll need to contact an insurer about getting an out-of-state filing on your behalf, as coverage needs to remain in place in the state.

-An FR-44 insurance policy is similar to an SR-22, in that it's an auto insurance policy with an endorsement.
+An FR-44 insurance policy is similar to an SR-22 in that it's an auto insurance policy with an endorsement.
 The insurer electronically files a certificate of financial responsibility with the state of Florida to show proof that you're carrying the required liability insurance coverage.
-And if there's a lapse in coverage, such as if your policy is canceled or lapses due to nonpayment, your insurer must notify the state that coverage is no longer in place.
+If there's a lapse in coverage, such as if your policy is canceled or lapses due to nonpayment, your insurer must notify the state that coverage is no longer in place.

 However, FR-44 insurance is generally only required if you've been found guilty of driving under the influence (a DUI) or driving while intoxicated (a DWI), as you're considered a higher-risk driver.
 Therefore, FR-44 insurance is sometimes referred to as "DUI insurance."

 - $100,000 of bodily injury liability coverage per person injured in an accident